-The Chief Judge is responsible for the supervision of the assignment of civil cases to the judges of the court.
+The Chief Judge is responsible for the Ssupervision of the assignment of civil cases to the judges of the court is the responsibility of the Chief Judge.

 (a) Case Assignment System.

 All case assignments are assigned by an automated case assignment system approved by the judges of the court and managed by the clerk under the direction of the Chief Judge.
 The assignment of cases must be random, except: